 Even the slightest drop in price can help you to get a better deal, especially when traveling in a group.

-ⓘ TIP: Check out Secret Flying and download the app.
-It’s completely free, and you’ll get alerts whenever there’s a great deal on cheap airline tickets from your home airport.
-Example: US cities to Tokyo, Japan from only $346 roundtrip (Sep-Apr dates).
+ⓘ PRO TIP: Check out the Secret Flying website and app.
+It’s completely free, and you’ll get alerts whenever there’s a deal on cheap airline tickets from your home airport.
+Example: US cities to Tokyo, Japan, from only $346 roundtrip (Sep-Apr dates).

 Your destination airport is critical, as it determines the overall cost of your trip.
 You can end up spending a lot if you make some simple blunders when booking.